7 Tips for Walking Your First 5K Race

 In addition to distance, take other conditions into account so you can avoid surprises.
 For example, if the 5K course meanders through a hilly park but you’ve done all of your walking on a level treadmill, you may not be adequately prepared.

-“Learn if there are hills or other terrain you should train for,” says Jacque Crockford, exercise physiology content manager at the American Council on Exercise.
+“Learn if there are hills or other terrain you should train for,” says Jacque Crockford, DHSc, a spokesperson for the American Council on Exercise.
 “And be sure you know what kind of breakfast sits best in your stomach prior to this type of event.”
+For pre-walk meal ideas, check out our guide on what to eat before and after a 5K.

 5. Stick with the Familiar